This spot has been added by

 This session takes about 1 hour.
 Be careful not to let yourself be caught by the current and check ahead exit point.
 Do not engage in drift snorkeling alone, and ask for local advice before entering the water.

 As for the northern reef, this area can be explored by drift snorkeling, entering the water by jetty C and exiting by jetty D. Then you can walk back to the hotels following the beach.
+In the two outer reef areas, visits of bottlenose dolphins are exceptionally reported.

 The reef is healthy, with a wide diversity of corals, however, plastic is with windy weather drifted towards the jetty from the open sea.
 Please help to collect this plastic and keep the ocean clean!